rossmodolin/rossmodolin/README.md

 # Hi there! <img src="https://media.giphy.com/media/mTs11L9uuyGiI/giphy.gif" width=95 align=center>

-- 🤓 I'm an applied linguist training to become a data scientist and Python developer
+- 🤓 Applied linguist training to become a data scientist and Python developer
-- 💬 I'm very interested in NLP
+- 💬 Interested in NLP
-- ✨ I'm very curious and always eager to learn
+- ✨ Very curious and always eager to learn

 - 📫 How to reach me: